jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Cordon-uncordon/kubectl-cordon.md

 # kubectl cordon
+The `kubectl cordon` command is used to mark a node as unschedulable.

-This command is aimed at nodes and will not allow anything to be sheduled on a node that has been cordoned.
+This command is aimed at nodes and will not allow anything to be scheduled on a node that has been cordoned.
 After cordoning the status will be "Ready,SchedulingDisabled"

 ``` shell